general-ackbar/circle-arcade/README.md

 The Arcade Suite consist of 4 classic retro games: Tetris, Space Invaders, Snake and Pong and a simple menu.
 The games are built using Circle - a C++ bare metal programming environment for the Raspberry Pi.
 To compile and set up the suite, follow the steps below.
 Circle is included as a submodule, but requires some initial setup.

+The games themselves are pretty straight forward and it should be fairy easy to expand or modify them.
+If you wish to change or add new adio or graphics you need to comply to a few constraints.
+The audio must be exported as raw (headerless),signed 16-bit PCM data using e.i.
+Audacity.
+The graphics are loaded as rgb565 LMI files (see #https://github.com/general-ackbar/lmiencoder).

+This version is optimized for the Raspberry Pi 1, using one USB-controller.
+Video output through either composite or HDMI and audio through jack.

 ## Prerequisites

 - **Toolchain Requirements**: